pyani-plus/pyani-plus/tests/fixtures/bacterial_example/README.md

 The `bacterial_example` test set consists of four bacterial genomes previously used for testing the legacy `pyANI`.
-This test set is not currently used during the development stage due to its longer runtime.
-However, it is planned to use this set of genomes in the future to ensure that more complex cases involving much larger genomes give the expected output.
+This test set only being used in the test suite for the faster methods like fastANI and sourmash.